 “Right.
 I’ve got to go.
 The young practice nurse is good, but he’s terrible with stitches.
-If I’m gone any longer then half of my ward will run away screaming!”
+If I’m gone any longer, then half of my ward will run away screaming!”
 It was an attempt at humor, but Anna wasn’t feeling up to it right now.
 She saw her friend to the door, feeling vaguely let down by her own foul mood.

 Never mind that.
-There’s a fence on East paddock that needs fixing!
+There’s a fence on east paddock that needs fixing!

-Annie busied herself around the kitchen, and once again felt like she was rattling around her ranch.
+Anna busied herself around the kitchen, and once again felt like she was rattling around her ranch.
 It was strange, having three rooms plus a living room, kitchen, and two barns all of her own.
 She wondered what the older folks at the Cheyenne Civic Association would be saying about her if she carried on like this, a widower and with no children to boot.

 “Well, let them gossip all they want.
-I’m too busy for their lolly-wagging,” she muttered, clearing away her things.
-She drew on her stiff leather work jacket, and took her work satchel from behind the door which contained the most necessary tools she would need: Water, gloves, nails and hammer, twine, a simple first air kid, and liniment for the horses.
+I’m too busy for their blathering,” she muttered, clearing away her things.
+She drew on her stiff leather work jacket, and took her work satchel from behind the door which contained the most necessary tools she would need: Water, gloves, nails and hammer, twine, a simple first air kit, and liniment for the horses.

-The sky was clear today and the sun beat it’s blazing heat down on her as she moved through her tasks.
-Her old, floppy hat had seen better days but it kept the worst of the heat off.
-By the time that midday had come and gone, and then aged into mid afternoon, Annie had worked up a good sweat and had seen to the goats, the chickens, the foals, and was busy hammering wire into fence posts.
+The sky was clear today and the sun beat its blazing heat down on her as she moved through her tasks.
+Her old, floppy hat had seen better days, but it kept the worst of the heat off.
+By the time that midday had come and gone, and then aged into mid-afternoon, Anna had worked up a good sweat and had seen to the goats, chickens, and foals.
+Now she was busy hammering wire into fence posts.

 “Hoi!”

-A distant shout interrupted her work, and Annie realized that she had been completely lost in the rhythm of unspooling, holding, and hammering.
+A distant shout interrupted her work, and Anna realized that she had been completely lost in the rhythm of unspooling, holding, and hammering.

-It didn’t sound like Annie, she thought as she leaned on the fence post, pulling her hat against the sun’s glare to see who it was.
+It didn’t sound like Abigail, she thought as she leaned on the fence post, pulling her hat against the sun’s glare to see who it was.

-There was a rider on a black Saddlebred, Annie could recognize the height and head of the breed even from here.
+There was a rider on a black Saddlebred, Anna recognized the height and head of the breed even from here.
 The man sat straight-backed, with a white jacket.

 Oh.
-With a sinking heart, Annie realized who it was.
+With a sinking heart, Anna realized who it was.
 That man always wore the small cream hat with the red and gold cuff.

 “Silas.”
 She stated.
-Annie refused to raise her hand in greeting to the wealthy Cheyenne financier and probably one of Cheyenne’s richest men.
+Anna refused to raise her hand in greeting to the wealthy Cheyenne financier and probably one of Cheyenne’s richest men.

-Silas Laramie was still mostly a young man, with blonde hair that was only just starting to fade into white.
-Perhaps forty, if Annie had to guess.
+Silas Laramie was a man in his prime, with blond hair that was only just starting to fade into white.
+Perhaps forty, if Anna had to guess.

 He had a broad grin plastered over his good looks as he rode up her track confidently.

-He was also the man that Annie hated the most in all of Cheyenne.
+He was also the man that Anna hated the most in all of Cheyenne.

 “What are you doing here, Silas?”
-Annie said at once.
+Anna said at once.
 She wished she had a dog she could set on him.

-“Always a pleasure to see you, Ms Turner,” Silas said in return, taking off his hat briefly to nod.
+“Always a pleasure to see you, Ms. Turner,” Silas said in return, taking off his hat briefly to nod.
 He was every picture the gentlemen, until you saw the cruelty in his clear blue eyes.

-“Mrs.” Annie pointed out.
+“Mrs.” Anna corrected.

 Silas feigned shock for a moment, before recovering with a cheeky grin.
-“Of why, of course.
+“Of my, of course.
 I am sorry I almost totally forgot.
-How long is official mourning supposed to be these days?
-Times are changing so quick you know, I was sure that a young, good-looking woman like yourself would have some new suitors by now.”
+How long is official mourning supposed to last these days?
+Times are changing so quick, you know, I was sure that a young, good-looking woman like yourself would have some new suitors by now.”